The University of Illinois System is among the top teaching and

 Each human resource and EEO/AA office maintains its own web site.
 Should

 you have a question or need additional assistance, please contact a

-University Human Resources is a strategic partner in achieving the University of Illinois’s strategy and land-grant mission by maximizing the value of human capital and aligning it with university initiatives, values, goals and the needs of all stakeholders.
+System Human Resource Services is a strategic partner in achieving the University of Illinois’s strategy and land-grant mission by maximizing the value of human capital and aligning it with university initiatives, values, goals and the needs of all stakeholders.